RunestoneInteractive/thinkcspy/_sources/PythonModules/CreatingModules.rst

 .. admonition::  Module Comments

     It is important to include header comments in your module that explain what the module does.

-.. admonition::  Function Comments

-    Functions are the next chapter, but the comments used here demonstrate a common Python documentation style.

 Ok - so we've got a function in our module now, let's use it.